-- Without prior written approval from the President, you may not be employed by, serve as a director of or represent a vendor, competitor, or creditor, of the Company. - Without prior written approval from the President, you may not be a supplier or vendor to the Company. - You may not accept money or benefits of any kind as compensation or payment for any advice or services that you may provide to a customer, credit bank, lending bank, vendor, supplier, or anyone else in connection with its business with us.
+- Without prior written approval as required by the DOA, you may not be employed by, serve as a director of or represent a vendor, competitor, or creditor, of the Company. - Without prior written approval as required by the DOA, you may not be a supplier or vendor to the Company. - You may not accept money or benefits of any kind as compensation or payment for any advice or services that you may provide to a customer, credit bank, lending bank, vendor, supplier, or anyone else in connection with its business with us.